ippontech/blog-usa/posts/hacking-the-gordian-knot-of-digital-identity.md

 # Age of Innocence

 The Internet 1.0 was not built with security baked-in.
 In the Bad Old Days, we built security for systems by storing user credentials in databases, sometimes in cleartext.
-The standard was upgraded to storing passwords encrypted, or preferably _hashed_, using an [irreversible encryption algorithm](https://en.wikipedia.org/wiki/Hash_function) that guarantees the same source string will always produce the same result.
+The standard was upgraded to storing passwords encrypted, or preferably _hashed_, using an [irreversible encryption algorithm](https://en.wikipedia.org/wiki/Hash_function) that guarantees the same source string will always produce the same result (without exposing passwords, even to system admins).

 Finally, we have come to the age of [federated identity](https://medium.com/@robert.broeckelmann/authentication-vs-federation-vs-sso-9586b06b1380): trusted third parties like Google, Facebook, and Twitter provide standards-based APIs so that their users can use their platform to verify their identities in other applications without reinventing the wheel.